 Guru Granth Sahib – The Sacred Text

-Unlike the Holy Bible, the Torah, the Bhagavad Gita, or other sacred texts, the Guru Granth Sahib is not a history or even a story.
-Rather, it is “a compilation of the devotional writings, poetry and hymns of seven of the Sikh Gurus and of Sikh, Sufi, Hindu and Muslim saints and sages”.
-It is a collection of chanted teachings carefully pieced together to function like a tuning fork to restore the harmony of the listener by orienting one ever towards The Holy.
-The Text is not worshiped as an idol.
+This collection of chanted teachings is carefully pieced together to function like a tuning fork to restore the harmony of the listener by orienting one ever towards The Holy.
+The text is not worshiped as an idol.
 Instead, it is fully engaged as a Living Guru.
 Followers revere and experience the Guru Granth Sahib as a means of attuning with God through being with the Holy Text.

 The audience asked many thoughtful questions, and participants learned about the trappings and traditions of Sikhs.
-They also experienced the integrity of Sikhs as Nirinjan exemplified how they live out their faith.
+They also experienced Sikhs’ integrity as Nirinjan exemplified how they live out their faith.

 Following the classroom learning, all were invited to shed shoes and don head coverings in order to enter the sacred space of the gurdwara to experience being in the presence of the Guru Granth Sahib.
 Once settled and sitting on the floor, with men on one side and women on the other, our group began to relax into the rhythmic chanting.